MareoRaft/viagogo-product-case-study/README.md

 ### Conclusion

-The results show that the 'variant' strategy is worse than our current 'control' strategy.
+The results show that the **variant** strategy is worse than our current **control** strategy.
 But is the difference statistically significant?

 We have two separate groups (the 'A' and 'B' groups of visitors), and we are measuring the same proportion (conversion rate) for each.
 This means that we must use a Two Proportion Z-Test to determine the statistical significance.